bobtodd/bananas/txtgrndr/notes.md

     * The example databases for US geographical entities outlined in the [getting started][gs] guide have no column headers: so it's a little difficult to figure out how to add more refined data in a way that [textgrounder][tg] can read and employ to enhance performance.

 * Source code
     * At least in [CandidateList.java][cl], [textgrounder][tg] seems to employ _physical distance_ (determined from the coordinates) as part of the algorithm.
-If this actually factors heavily into the algorithm thatultimately determines what geolocation is being referenced, this might cause problems:
+If this actually factors heavily into the algorithm that ultimately determines what geolocation is being referenced, this might cause problems:
         * For example, though I know of and fully support the existence of Paris, Texas, when I say "Paris" I almost never refer to the Texas town, even though it's closer geographically.
             * Of course I suspect [textgrounder][tg]'s designers already thought of this; but I don't yet know how they get around it.